yuede/yuede.github.io/_pages/about.md

 [Aug.
 2023] : Dr. Ji is invited to join the Editoral Board of [IEEE Open Journal of the Communications Society (OJ-COMS)](https://www.comsoc.org/publications/journals/ieee-ojcoms).

 [Jul.
-2023] : Our project on [container security in HPC](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2319975&HistoricalAwards=false) is funded by NSF CICI program (PI, Co-PI: Dr. Xing Gao from the University of Delaware).
+2023] : Our proposal on [Container Security in HPC](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2319975&HistoricalAwards=false) is funded by NSF CICI program (total: $600k, my role: PI).
 Thanks NSF!

-[Jul.
-2023] : Dr. Ji is invited to serve as reviewer for the [Learning on Graphs Conference (LoG)](https://logconference.org/) 2023.

 [Jun.
 2023] : Dr. Ji started working as a summer visiting faculty at the Oak Ridge National Laboratory supported by DOE's VFP program!
 Thanks DOE!
 Tennessee is astonishingly beautiful!